mpimd-csc/low_precision_fortran/README.md

 The `maxloc` and `minloc` function does not support the `mask`, `kind`, and `back` argument, yet.

+#### AMD AOCC

+The AMD AOCC compiler does not support the overloading of the `write` interface in a complete private environment and making the function public afterwards.
+For this reason, we do not support the AMD compiler suite.

 ## Installation

 The library currently only works with gcc compilers supporting the `_Float16`